 The Salama Sexual Assault Referral Center in Kaduna reports “that 90 per cent of all victims are sexually abused by people they know.”
 Over the past two decades, non-governmental and governmental bodies have studied the steady rise in cases of rape, concluding that women and girls are often more at risk of such violence than men and boys.
 The centre also reports that boys and men have become steadily at risk.

 Chairperson of the International Federation of Women Lawyers in Kaduna, Zainab Aminu Garba spoke of the many cases her organization receives, saying “it’s an epidemic, and I pray and hope that the government will do something very, very fast.”

 Rape is a security risk, specifically for children, and though there are laws like the Violence Against Persons (Prohibition) Act, the Nigerian Criminal Code, and the Child Rights Act, these efforts do not seem to ease public concerns over the alarming rate of sexual violence.

 Recently, a rape walk was organised in Port Harcourt to raise awareness.
-Abuja-based organisation, Education as a Vaccine (EVA), in collaboration with the government with funding from the European Union, launched the National Sexual Offender’s Register, to develop a pathway for a sexual-violence-free Nigeria.
-A sexual and gender-based violence response team was equally set up in Abuja to provide counseling and referral to victims.
+The Abuja-based organisation, Education as a Vaccine (EVA), in collaboration with the government with funding from the European Union, launched the National Sexual Offender’s Register, to develop a pathway for a sexual-violence-free Nigeria.
+A sexual and gender-based violence response team was equally set up in Abuja to provide counselling and referral to victims.

-With the increase of sexual violence, there is a push for accountable legislation and enforcement.
-Letty Chiwara, the chief of the Africa Division of UN Women, argues about the need for government “to have laws and policies that not only are about prevention but are also about protecting and providing services to the victims.”
+With the increase in sexual violence, there is a push for accountable legislation and enforcement.
+Letty Chiwara, the chief of the Africa Division of UN Women, argues about the need for the government “to have laws and policies that not only are about prevention but are also about protecting and providing services to the victims.”

 Support Our Journalism